kubernetes/kubernetes/docs/proposals/sysctl.md

 ```

 The `simpleProvider` in `pkg.security.podsecuritypolicy` will validate the value of `PodSecurityPolicySpec.Sysctls` with the sysctls of a given pod in `ValidatePodSecurityContext`.

+The default policy will be `*`, i.e. all whitelisted (and therefore known-to-be-namespaced) sysctls are allowed.

 ### Application of the given Sysctls